eclipse-tractusx/digital-product-pass/dpp-tutorial/aspect-model.md

 | Guarantee | lifespan (Add value and unit for garantee) |

 Congratulations!
 You have successfully created your own digital product pass!

+The next step will be to register your data in a Data Service, for that follow the [digital-twin-provision](./digital-twin-provision.md) guide.

 > [!TIP]
 > You can add more relavant data and personalized information at the digital product pass, follow the template and modify the data as you wish!